ashalaginov/Intelligent-Web-Crawler/README.md

 ## Configuration
 File .env contains MySQL connection details and you can exclude it from Git to release only functionality.
 FLAG_CATEGORIES_COLLECTION and FLAG_PRODUCTS_COLLECTION enable or disable corresponding sub-functions.

+## Files
+- src/webcrawler.py - implementation of crawler
+- database.sql - MySQL scheme of two tables: categories and products
+- requirements.txt - required Python modules
+- setup.py - setup script for this crawler
+- .env - configuration (can be excluded if you need to keep credentials private)

 ## Installation
 In case if you want to install it and use later, just execute: